pepopowitz/getting-unstuck/slides/src/05-escape.md

 ---

 Trail: 3.
-Escape, Move On, Why?
+Escape, Why?

-### 2. Your brain might come up with the answer while thinking about other things
+### 2. When you come back to the original problem, you have to re-learn it a bit

+Notes:

+This can help you challenge assumptions, like talking to the duck.

 ---

 Trail: 3.
-Escape, Move On, Why?
+Escape, Why?

-### 3. When you come back to the original problem, you have to re-learn it a bit
+### 3. Your brain might come up with the answer while thinking about other things

 Notes:

-This can help you challenge assumptions, like talking to the duck.

 ...

-These "escape" strategies take advantage of a couple psychological principles:
+There are a couple psychological principles involved:

 ---